Šauška: Court

 Another minor deity, Undurumma, attested with certainty in only one document, was identified as Šauška's sukkal (attendant deity).
 The same ritual text also mentions other Hurrian sukkals: Immanzizi, Ḫupuštukar, Tenu, Lipparuma and Mukišanu.
 It is uncertain if Unudurupa (also spelled Unduruwa), associated with Allani in another document, was the same deity as Undurumma.

 An association between Šauška and Nabarbi is also attested.
 In some itkalzi ("purification") rituals they appear alongside the pairs Hutena and Hutellura, Ea and Damkina, and Hebat and Mušuni.
 One of such texts refers to "water of Šauška and Nabarbi," believed to have purifying qualities.

 Attested equivalences

 Šauška was regarded as the Hurrian equivalent of Ishtar, and Mesopotamian lexical lists could refer to her as "Ishtar of Subartu."
 The term "Subartu" designated areas north of Mesopotamia.
 Both in ancient documents and in past scholarship the terms "Subartu" and "Subarians" usually refer to Hurrians.
 In Ugarit Šauška could be associated with Ashtart.
-However, in four Ugaritic texts Ashtart instead corresponds to Ishara.
+However, in four Ugaritic texts Ashtart instead corresponds to Išḫara.
 Mary R. Bachvarova and Gernot Wilhelm consider it possible that Anzili was regarded as her Hittite counterpart, though this view is not accepted by Volkert Haas, who points out that Anzili was paired with the goddess Zukki, while Šauška was not.